Things to consider

 Maintaining your CD ladder

-Once you have purchased your CD ladder, the CDs will be viewable in your Positions listings for the specific account.
-Your CD ladders may also be viewable in the summary listings page dedicated to all bond and CD ladders held.
-From the ladder page, you will be able to review which of your CD ladders have the Auto Roll functionality enabled and turn it off at any time.
+Once you have purchased your CD ladder, the CDs will be viewable in your Positions listings and Fixed Income Dashboard for the specific account.
+Your CD ladders may also be viewable in the ladders dashboard dedicated to all bond and CD ladders held.
+From the positions and Fixed Income Dashboard pages, you will be able to review which of your CD ladders have the Auto Roll functionality enabled and turn it off at any time.
 Read Understanding Model CD Ladders (PDF) for more information.